Health-RI/SeMPyRO/docs/Models.md

 ## Types of objects the package includes

-The package comprises three types of classes to implement the DCAT model and it's derivatives:
+The package comprises three types of classes to implement the DCAT model and its derivatives:
 - Pydantic-based model classes,
 - RDF namespaces and
 - `enum` classes, representing vocabularies.